yh1008/speech-to-text/codeswitch/README.md

 ```
 ./run.sh
 ```
-in `run.sh`, a shell script called `data_prep.sh` will be called to prepare audio and acoustic data, along with fixing and validating the directories.
+in `run.sh`, a shell script called `data_prep.sh` will be execuated to prepare audio and acoustic data, along with fixing and validating the directories.

 ### local
 contains data preperation script and its README file